-Ruedi Marina Campground has eight standard sites suitable for tents, trailers, and RVs.
+Ruedi Marina Campground has eight standard sites suitable for trailers, and RVs.
 The sites are equipped with picnic tables and campfire rings.
-Guests also have access to vault toilets and drinking water, but electrical hook-ups are not available.
+Guests also have access to vault toilets and drinking water, but electrical hook-ups and tent sites are not available.

 In accordance with standard industry practices, there will be an additional vehicle fee per day on the second vehicle in each single family campsite, and on the third and fourth vehicles in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
 In the case of motorcycles, the first two are considered as one vehicle for determining additional vehicle fees.
 The third and fourth motorcycle would also be considered as one vehicle.
 No additional vehicle fees are collected for bicycles.

 All food, beverages, trash and scented items must be properly stored when not attended.
 Bear-proof food lockers are provided at each site and bear-proof trash receptacles are provided at the campground.

 Tent camping not available at this campground, RV's only.

 In the heart of the Rocky Mountains, the 2.3 million acre White River National Forest is a place of serenity and adventure, boasting eight wilderness areas, four defined seasons, and 10 peaks surpassing 14,000 feet in elevation.

 Wildlife in the area abounds.
 Bighorn sheep navigate rocky ridges and bull elk bugle at dusk.
 Scenic rivers sustain populations of cutthroat, rainbow, and brown trout.
 Alpine regions provide habitat for pika and ptarmigan.
 These species, along with many others, depend on surrounding undeveloped wilderness, clean streams, and diverse forests to live.